cloudbennett/cloudformation-aws-marketplace-saas-extras/README.md

 # Alternate Mechanism - CSV Metering Records Upload

-In order to meter for usage using the [AWS Marketplace Serverless SaaS Partner Solution](https://aws.amazon.com/solutions/implementations/aws-marketplace-saas/), the documentation describes updating the [**AWSMarketplaceMeteringRecords** DynamoDB table with a JSON record](https://aws-ia.github.io/cloudformation-aws-marketplace-saas/#_meter_for_usage) for the customer identifier and each dimension + value to be metered.
+In order to meter for usage using the [AWS Marketplace Serverless SaaS Quick Start](https://aws.amazon.com/solutions/implementations/aws-marketplace-saas/), the documentation describes updating the [**AWSMarketplaceMeteringRecords** DynamoDB table with a JSON record](https://aws-ia.github.io/cloudformation-aws-marketplace-saas/#_meter_for_usage) for the customer identifier and each dimension + value to be metered.

 ## Solution

-**Note**: this solution is designed to work with the AWS Marketplace Serverless SaaS Partner Solution.
+**Note**: this solution is designed to work with the [AWS Marketplace Serverless SaaS Quick Start](https://aws.amazon.com/solutions/implementations/aws-marketplace-saas/).
 The partner must already have this deployed.

-This solution focuses on the insertion of manual metering records in the AWSMarketPlaceMeteringRecords DynamoDB table created by the Serverless SaaS Integration:
+This solution focuses on the insertion of manual metering records in the AWSMarketPlaceMeteringRecords DynamoDB table created by the CloudFormation Stack:

 ![Serverless-MP.png](Serverless-MP.png)